-According to Circular A-119, federal agencies "must consult with voluntary consensus standards bodies, both domestic and international, and must participate with such bodies in the development of voluntary consensus standards when consultation and participation is in the public interest and is compatible with their missions, authorities, priorities, and budget resources" (emphasis added).
+According to Circular A-119, federal agencies "must consult with voluntary consensus standards bodies, both domestic and international, and must participate with such bodies in the development of voluntary consensus standards when consultation and participation is in the public interest and is compatible with their missions, authorities, priorities, and budget resources".
 Agencies are authorized to contribute funds as well as personnel.
 Furthermore, "Agency representatives serving as members of voluntary consensus standards bodies should participate actively and on an equal basis with other members, consistent with the procedures of those bodies, particularly in matters such as establishing priorities, developing procedures for preparing, reviewing, and approving standards, and developing or adopting new standards.
 Active participation includes full involvement in discussions and technical debates, registering of opinions and, if selected, serving as chairpersons or in other official capacities.
 Agency representatives may vote, in accordance with the procedures of the voluntary consensus standards body, at each stage of the standards development process unless prohibited from doing so by law or their agencies."

 Many voluntary consensus standards have relevance to one or more federal agencies, typically due to an agency's procurement requirements or regulatory authority.
-Circular A-119 is an imperative for those agencies to participate in standards development.
+Circular A-119 outlines conditions under which those agencies participate in standards development.
 However, one agency has a unique mission related to standards.
-The mission of the National Institute of Standards and Technology is "to strengthen the U.S. economy and improve the quality of life by working with industry to develop and apply technology, measurements, and standards."
+The mission of the National Institute of Standards and Technology, an agency of the United States Department of Commerce, is "to strengthen the U.S. economy and improve the quality of life by working with industry to develop and apply technology, measurements, and standards."
 NIST lacks regulatory authority, and its procurement needs are rather small.
-However, the law seems to require NIST to participate directly in the development of voluntary consensus standards if such standardization will improve the economy and quality of life.
+However, NIST's standards mission has always been carried out through involvement in voluntary standards activities, particularly where measurements important to commerce are incorporated in standards.
+Circular A-119 provides encouragement for NIST staff members to participate directly in the development of voluntary consensus standards if such standardization will improve the economy and quality of life.